Primary Years (Ages 6 - 11)

-Why do students love to learn at BIS?
-Because our Primary Years teachers inspire these children to find passion in the world around them.
-Students are empowered to ask questions, set goals, find the ways to achieve these goals, and then share this acquired knowledge with their teachers and peers.
-Their school days are never dull, they are filled with exploration, challenge, application of concepts and movement.
+Our Primary Years teachers inspire children to find passion and purpose in the world around them.
+Students are empowered to ask questions, set goals, find ways to achieve these goals, and then share this acquired knowledge and understanding with their parents, teachers and peers.

-If you are interested in more information about the Primary School Programme at BIS, please contact our PYP Coordinator, Casey Ranson.
+If you are interested in more information about Grades 1 - 5, please contact our PYP Coordinator, Casey Ranson.